terran6/nft-on-terra/README.md

 }
 ```

-We can copy this address and add it to the search bar and then click on the `+` button located next to the name of our NFT collection.
+We can copy this address and paste it into the search bar and click on the `+` button located next to the name of our NFT collection.

 <div align="center">
   <img src="readme_images/nft_search.png" alt="Search NFT Collection" style="width: 400px; height: 178.46px;"/>